 Landlords are required to have an up-to-date EPC before letting a property, which must be advertised and provided to prospective tenants.
 The EPC shows the current energy efficiency rating of the property, the likely energy bills and measures recommended to improve the rating, make the house warmer and reduce heating costs.

-On 1 April 2020, minimum energy efficiency standards (MEES) will apply to existing domestic tenancies as well as new tenancies.
-These applied for all new tenancies (including renewing or extending) from April 2018 and will apply to existing non-domestic tenancies from April 2023.
+Domestic private rented properties must meet minimum energy efficiency standards (MEES).
+These standards applied to all new tenancies (including renewing or extending) from April 2018 and to all existing domestic tenancies from April 2020.
+They will apply to existing non-domestic tenancies from April 2023.

 Energy Company Obligation (ECO) grants may be available to landlords where tenants meet Affordable Warmth eligibility criteria.